 John Yonan, Cook County Department of Transportation and Highways

 Cook County is making long-term improvements to its transit center to accommodate growth with a state-of-the-art, multimodal facility.
-This transportation development model offers new opportunities that A/E firms can leverage as more municipalities invest in transportation to boost the economic health in their communities.
+This transportation development model offers new opportunities that A/E firms can leverage as more municipalities invest in transportation to boost the economic health of their communities.